-Applications to the Academic Excellence Program 2020 are open, please email the Enrolment officer Excellence Enrolments Officer or phone 07 5525 9418 for more inforamtion.
+Applications to the Academic Excellence Program 2020 are closed, please email the Enrolment officer Excellence Enrolments Officer or phone 07 5525 9418 for more information.

 Our Academic Excellence program challenges students to reach their highest academic potential through an innovative curriculum creating a unique transition from high school to university.
 The individual talents of each student in the program are nurtured by our specialist trained teachers, providing support to a high level curriculum that encourages students to become leaders in their field.